-- 1. 'Menu > Navigate... > Geocache' - 2.
-'Menu > Discover > Geocaching > Navigate...' - 3.
+- 1. 'Menu > Navigate... > Geocache' - 'Menu > Discover > Geocaching > Navigate...' - 3.
 Like any other waypointFrom waypoint properties or context menu.

-Not present in On-Road mode.
 Waypoints can be ordered in different ways.
 Open context menu on waypoints file name and select 'Sort by' to choose the rule to order waypoints (name, proximity, etc).

-10.4 Geocache's specific properties
+9.4 Geocache's specific properties